Cybolic/angular-seed-coffee/README.md

 This really depends on how complex is your app and the overall infrastructure of your system, but the general rule is that all you need in production are all the files under the `app/` directory.
 Everything else should be omitted.

+Do note that CoffeeScript shouldn't generally be distributed and you will therefore likely need to add a build step to serve js files instead.

 Angular apps are really just a bunch of static html, css and js files that just need to be hosted somewhere, where they can be accessed by browsers.